 INRS is committed to providing an equitable, diverse, and inclusive study, research, and working environment for all members of its community so that each person feels respected and valued.

 Recognize that the contributions of women, Indigenous persons, visible and ethnic minorities, and persons with disabilities are essential.

-It is also aware that these groups are more likely to be discriminated against in the recruitment, selection, and appointment process for Canada Research Chairs and other research activities within the institution.
+Be aware that these groups are more likely to be discriminated against in the recruitment, selection, and appointment process for Canada Research Chairs and other research activities.

-It is also committed to gender equity and meets its legal obligations in that regard.
-It sets clear objectives to promote equity for everyone (including women, Indigenous persons, visible minorities, and persons with disabilities) based on the Employment Equity Act, not only in recruitment, but also in appointments to Canada Research Chairs and in activities that are closely related to INRS’s mission.
+Promote equity for everyone (including women, Indigenous persons, visible minorities, and persons with disabilities), not only in recruitment, but also in appointments to Canada Research Chairs and in other activities.

 Have questions about equity, diversity and inclusion?
 Write to us in confidence.